Hard Hat Riot: Aftermath

-Several thousand construction workers, longshoremen and white-collar workers protested against the Mayor on May 11, holding signs reading "impeach the Red Mayor" and chanting "Lindsay is a bum".
-They held another rally May 16, carrying signs calling the mayor a "rat", "commy rat" and "traitor".
+Several thousand construction workers, longshoremen and white-collar workers protested against Lindsay on May 11, holding signs reading, "Impeach the Red Mayor" and chanting "Lindsay is a bum".
+They held another rally May 16, carrying signs calling Lindsay a "rat", "commie rat" and "traitor".
 Mayor Lindsay described the mood of the city as "taut".

-The rallies culminated in a large rally on May 20 in which an estimated 150,000 construction workers, longshoremen, and others rallied outside city hall.
+The rallies culminated in a large rally on May 20 in which an estimated 150,000 construction workers, longshoremen and others rallied outside City Hall.
 When the workers later marched down Broadway, many office workers in surrounding buildings showed their support by showering the marchers with ticker tape.
 One magazine coined the day, "Workers' Woodstock".

-On May 26, Brennan led a delegation of 22 union leaders, who represented more than 300,000 tradesmen, to meet with President Nixon at the White House and presented him with several ceremonial hard hats, and a flag pin.
-Nixon said he sought to honor those “labor leaders and people from Middle America who still have character and guts and a bit of patriotism”.
-Nixon general counsel Charles Colson, who organized the meeting and was later in charge of developing a strategy to win union support for Nixon in the 1972 presidential election, identified Brennan as a friendly labor leader due to his role in organizing the counter-protests in the weeks after "Bloody Friday".
+On May 26, Brennan led a delegation of 22 union leaders, who represented more than 300,000 tradesmen, to meet with Nixon at the White House and presented him with several ceremonial hardhats and a flag pin.
+Nixon said he sought to honor those “labor leaders and people from Middle America who still have character and guts and a bit of patriotism.”
+Nixon's general counsel, Charles Colson, who organized the meeting and was later in charge of developing a strategy to win union support for Nixon in the 1972 presidential election, identified Brennan as a friendly labor leader due to his role in organizing the counter-protests in the weeks after the riot.